wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Update
 ##### Recent | [Changelog Archive](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/UPDATES.md)
+* [20191008] Welcome to Catalina everyone!
+It's been quite a while for Catalina to get ready.
 * [20191003] Stable direct upgrade to PB10.
 * [20191001] Happy 70th birthday to China!
 Also to my dear dad :)